Low* core libraries

 Reading and modifying a buffer is performed by means of the index

-functions.
-These are exposed as the .()
+and upd functions.
+These are exposed as the .() and .()<-

-operators respectively, defined in LowStar.BufferOps
+operators respectively, defined in LowStar.BufferOps.
+This latter module

 module only contains those operators, and is meant to be used with

-to bring operators into scope without further polluting the
+open to bring operators into scope without further polluting the

-context with any definition from LowStar.Buffer
+context with any definition from LowStar.Buffer.

 let test_index (): St unit =